 After installing the floor, we recommend a first cleaning to remove and loose dirt or debris that may have been introduced during the installation process.
 While most non-residue cleaners can be used on your vinyl plank floors, it is always recommended to conduct a small test patch in an inconspicuous area, and avoid using harsh cleaners or ammonia based cleaning products.

 Regularly sweep and vacuum your floors.
 Dust acts as an abrasive.
 Keeping your floors dust-free will prolong the life of your finish and wear-layer.
-Do not use vacuums that have a beater bar or turn the beater bar off.
+Use a vacuum that is suitable for hard surface floors.

 Use walk-off mats at outside entrances to reduce the amount of dirt brought into your home.